4 minutes

 - Upload the zip file directly to a Google Cloud Bucket

-- Upload to an AWS bucket
+- Upload it to an AWS bucket

-- Upload to a SFTP server
+- Upload to an SFTP server

 Re-configuring the collector executable

-Extract configuration from standalone collector executable:
+Extract the configuration from the standalone collector executable:

 .\Collector_velociraptor-v0.6.4-2-windows-amd64.exe config show > config.yaml

-Once the yaml file is re-configured, we can repack the collector using the following command:
+Once the YAML file is reconfigured, we can repack the collector using the following command:

 .\Collector_velociraptor-v0.6.4-windows-amd64.exe config repack config.yaml collector_repacked.exe